 Probationary periods are allowed and commonly used in India.
 However, there are no specific laws that contain provisions in relation to probationary periods, although most employers generally provide for a probationary period for junior and mid-level employees.

-Under the FA, an adult worker shall not be required or allowed to work in a factory for more than nine hours in a day and 48 hours in any week.
+Under the FA, an adult worker shall not be required or allowed to work in a factory for more than nine hours a day and 48 hours a week.
 There are also certain provisions under the FA(Factories Act) with respect to payment for overtime work.
 Additionally, the FA (Factories Act) also states that no child shall be employed or permitted to work in any factory for more than four and one-half hours in any day or during the night.
 In addition to the FA, the state-specific SEAs (shops and establishments acts) also prescribe the opening and closing hours, maximum hours of work in a day and a week, rest hours, spread over (inclusive of rest intervals and meal breaks) in a day, overtime, wages for overtime, leave and holiday requirements, etc.

 The total number of days of leave that may be carried forward to a succeeding year cannot exceed 30 in the case of an adult or 40 in the case of a child.

-The Maternity Benefit Act (MBA), inter alia, applies to every factory, mine, or plantation including any such establishment belonging to the government and to every shop or establishment in which at least 10 employees are employed, or were employed, on any day of the preceding 12 months.
+The Maternity Benefit Act (MBA), inter alia, applies to every factory, mine, or plantation, including any such establishment belonging to the government and to every shop or establishment in which at least 10 employees are employed, or were employed, on any day of the preceding 12 months.
 A female employee, who has worked for at least 80 days in the 12 months immediately preceding the date of her expected delivery, is entitled to paid maternity leave of: